Last modify 25 January 2007. Please contact me FIRST! before using any photographs from this page.

 instead of the Chiclet rubber of the Tutors.

 Although the placement of characters seems bizarre to us in the States, the katakana are actually in a standard JIS keyboard layout.
+(The BASIC-1 layout is below.)

 The box has several screenshots of Tomy games and included GBASIC programs.
+Click the thumbnail for a larger view (104K).

 Here is the underside of the unit.
-Click the thumbnail for a larger view (36K), or zoom in on the label (52K).
+Click the thumbnail for a larger view (61K), or zoom in on the label (20K).
 The screws to remove the cover are on this side.

-... to expose the main board, shown in the thumbnail.
+... we expose the main board, shown in the thumbnail.
 The arrows indicate several notes of interest; the green arrow indicates the 9918ANL, which in this unit is covered with heat grease and contacts the Faraday cage.
 Do not try to wipe it off.
-The yellow arrow indicates the 9995NL CPU, the white arrow indicates the SN76489AN sound chip (in a different position than the Mk II or the American Tutor), the cyan arrow the power supply (here is a closeup of the power supply [46K]), and the purple arrow the power leads from the supply.
+The yellow arrow indicates the 9995NL CPU, the white arrow indicates the SN76489AN sound chip (in a different position than the Mk II or the American Tutor), the cyan arrow the power supply (here is a closeup of the power supply [105K]), and the purple arrow the power leads from the supply.

-Click the thumbnail for a larger view (85K).
+Click the thumbnail for a larger view (238K).

 The red arrow indicates the single system ROM (here is a close-up [44K]).
 This ROM contains the Japanese GBASIC and GRAPHIC modes.